Tech-Mex6/100-DaysOfSwift/README.md

 # 100-DaysOfSwift
 Swift Course by Paul Hudson

-This app was built using Swift storyboard its an app that allows the user scroll through a list of images and ultimately select one to view.
+Project 1 - Storm Viewer: This app was built using Swift storyboard. its an app that allows the user scroll through a list of images and ultimately select one to view.
+An intro to tableViews
+Project 2 - Guess the flag: A game that shows some random flags to users and asks them to choose which one belongs to a particular country.
+An intro to UIButtons and AutoLayout in storyboard.
+Project 3 -